Exomoons of Circumbinary Planets: RESULTS

+The initial $a_{\mathrm {moon}}$/$r_{\rm {Hill}}$ ratio that allows the moon to end up as a smoon also increases from 0.5 to 1.5 as the binary stars' separation, $a_{\rm bin}$ increases from 0.1 to 0.3 AU.
+This is because the planets orbiting wide binaries end their migration at a larger distance from the binary stars.
+Thus, their final Hill radius remains large, allowing moons in a wider orbit to remain in a stable orbit as the planets' satellites.

 The majority of planets in our simulations do not retain their moons.
 As mentioned in Sect.~\ref{sec:archetypes}, moons that leave the Hill sphere of the planet close to the end of the planet's migration are likely to end up in an unstable orbit and will eventually be ejected.
-A few cases of such outcome were observed in our simulations (the "no moon" archetypes).
-Most of these systems occupy the intermediate region between the smoon and the ploonets in the $\gamma_{\rm init}-a_{\rm bin}$ space.
+A few cases were observed in our simulations (the ``no moon" archetypes).
+Most of these systems occupy the intermediate region between the smoons and the ploonets in Fig.~\ref{fig:ganyMoon1}.

+It is also possible that moons collide into the host planet upon ejection.
+To test this, we track the orbital elements of unstable moons on a much shorter timestep during/after the ejection (hours rather than years).
+From this analysis, we found that $32\%$ of our simulations involve planet-moon collisions.
+Moons are likely to collide with their host planet during the ejection process, though certain cases involve a moon being ejected on an interior orbit, meaning the subsequent planet-ploonet collision occurs later on in the disc evolution.